shinkiseki/MorePortraitsInZero/README.md

 *   [BigheadSMZ](https://www.reddit.com/user/BigheadSMZ/) for the creation of the Trails from Zero HD Portraits Project, originally designed for the Geofront version of Trails from Zero.
 The portraits developed for that mod have been incorporated in this mod as part of an overall portraits overhaul.

 ## Changelog
+*   2023-06-03: New character #5 revealed (Shanshan).
+Files for Shanshan completed.
 *   2023-04-14: Updated README to include uninstallation insstructions for GOG.
 *   2023-04-11: Released v1.2.0.
 Added support for JP text.
 Updated scena files to use Pierre's and Franz's new portraits.
 Updated Azure-only characters' portraits to use Cradawx's portraits.
 Added option to install improved versions of vanilla portraits.
 *   2023-03-30: Added three Pierre portraits and three Franz portraits.
 Updated README to acknowledge compatibility with GOG version.